MicrosoftDocs/customer-insights/ci-docs/incremental-refresh-data-sources.md

 # Incremental refresh for data sources

-This article discusses how to configure incremental refresh for data sources based on Power Query, Azure data lake, and Databricks delta lake.
+This article discusses how to configure incremental refresh for data sources based on Power Query or Azure Data Lake.

 Incremental refresh for data sources provides the following advantages: